 Mindfulness and meditation are alternative healing methods for managing the debilitating effects of chronic pain.
 Understanding the relationship between physical and emotional pain in the body so your clients can live a more rewarding life.

 When your client experiences chronic pain, they are likely to have feelings of frustration, anger, and depression, all of which affect their quality of life.
-Most times, people are offered medication to take away the physical or emotional discomfort of chronic pain.
+Typically, people take medication to take away the physical or emotional discomfort of chronic pain.
 This webinar will explore the alternate treatment of pain management by practicing mindfulness.

 What will be discussed: